17 May 2026

 Server crashes after adding a mod

 Stop the server → remove the last mod you added → start again.
+If you just installed UE4SS and the server won’t boot at all, double-check you’re on the Palworld-specific RE-UE4SS build, not generic UE4SS.

 Mod does nothing